electrickery/pd-gigaverb/README.md

 https://puredata.info for usage with the Deken "Find externals" tool in January 2020.

+The original from Marco Matteo can be found <a href="https://github.com/d-i-s/gigaverb">here</a>

 Build & install with something like:
 <pre>
 make PDDIR=../pure-data/ install pkglibdir=~/Documents/Pd/externals/